benstratton6/benstratton6.github.io/README.md

 # benstratton6.github.io
-A repositroy to test hosting an interactive map produced for the NGO On Call Africa
+A repositroy to test hosting an interactive map produced for the NGO On Call Africa by Benjamin Stratton